Work and Neurodivergence

 • Will it change how I’m seen at work?

-Masking — whether conscious or unconscious — can take a huge amount of energy.
+Masking — whether conscious or not — can take a huge amount of energy over time.

 What actually helps